Mastering CancellationToken in Managed Threads for .NET

 In the realm of front-end applications, you’ve likely encountered the need for a robust mechanism to cancel requests.
 Chances are, your front-end application already includes a built-in feature for cancelling requests that are no longer needed, for whatever reason.
 This becomes particularly evident in implementations like the following typeahead field:

-Graphic Description: Type ahead sample, showing browser cancelling requests when the user keeps typing for a more specific searchterm.
+Graphic Description: Type ahead sample, showing browser cancelling requests when the user keeps typing for a more specific search term.

 In this example, if the user types a new character while the previous request is still pending, that initial request gets cancelled.
 The browser disregards any subsequent responses from the server, except for the latest one, which is promptly dispatched with the newly specified filter term, as per the user’s request.